What is the DHPP vaccine? What is the DHLPP vaccine? How do they differ and why do our dogs need them?

 The “H” stands for Canine Hepatitis, which is a viral disease that can affect the liver of a dog.
 At worst, it can cause liver failure in dogs.
 It is an infectious disease that is also rarely seen now because it is part of the DHPP vaccine that we try to give every canine patient.

 The first “P” is Parainfluenza, a viral disease that affects the respiratory system.
 It is part of the complex “Kennel Cough” syndrome that is commonly seen particularly after a dog has been exposed to many dogs when boarding or being in a place that has had a recently infected individual spread this disease.
 Although kennel cough is a common disease, the parainfluenza vaccine reduces the chance of a dog getting it when exposed.

 The last “P” is Canine Parvovirus, a viral gastrointestinal disease that can vary in its effect on a dog.
 It is a common disease in unvaccinated puppies that come from shelters.
 Its effects are vomiting, diarrhea, anorexia, and lethargy.
 When puppies have this disease, it is always a guarded prognosis, because some puppies do not survive the illness.
 Luckily, it is a rarely seen illness here at St. Francis Hospital for Animals, as we give multiple boosters of this vaccine to prevent our puppy patients from getting this disease.

 The DHPP vaccine is considered a “core” vaccine, meaning it is recommended for every dog, regardless of exposure level.
-The only variable is whether or not we decide to give it with the Leptospirosis or not.
-If there are any questions, do not hesitate to ask the next time you are in for an appointment.
+The only variable is whether or not we decide to give it with Leptospirosis or not.
+If there are any questions, do not hesitate to contact us or ask the next time you are in for an appointment.

 Dr. Jaime Kozelka